madpink/couchdb4livecode/README.md

 * **pDocID**  (for get and delete functions) the document "\_id" being retrieved
 	* should be blank for system and database functions, must be included for document and design document
-	* for design documents, use the pDocID param to specify it
+	* use the pDocID param to specify the name of a design document being called
-		* for selecting a view from a design document, add a slash with the view name to pDocID
-			* for example: for the following view call /\_design/querymon/\_view/phone
-			* `put "querymon/phone" into pDocID`

 * **pDoc** - (for put and post functions) array containing the data being converted into a document for the database
 	* should be blank for system functions, must be included in document and design document (also used in a db function)